Adding annotations in Swift with PDFKit vs. Nutrient

 pdfView?.currentPage?.addAnnotation(inkAnnotation)

 This process isn’t as straightforward as with the free text annotation.
-Here we create a UIBezierPath, which will be the shape of our ink annotation.
-We decided to opt for a nice and simple line.
-Changing the thickness of an ink annotation is a bit weird, since we need to create a PDFBorder first, set the lineWidth property of the border, and then assign this border to our ink annotation.
-We could also set the style property of our border to .dashed if we want to create a dashed ink annotation.
-Then we can change the color of the annotation again, and that’s it.
+Here, you created a UIBezierPath, which will be the shape of your ink annotation.
+This code opts for a nice and simple line.
+Changing the thickness of an ink annotation is a bit weird, since you need to create a PDFBorder(opens in a new tab) first, set the lineWidth property of the border, and then assign this border to your ink annotation.
+You could also set the style property of your border to .dashed if you want to create a dashed ink annotation.
+Then you can change the color of the annotation again, and that’s it.

-Let’s take a look at how this can be achieved in PSPDFKit:
+Here’s how this can be achieved in Nutrient:

 // Create a line for the ink annotation.